Signed in as:

-GENDER DISCRIMINATION AND SEXUAL HARASSMENT ARE ALIVE AND WELL IN THE MILITARY
+GENDER DISCRIMINATION & SEXUAL HARASSMENT: ALIVE & WELL IN THE MILITARY

 Gender Discrimination and Sexual Harassment Hurts Individuals, Fractures Combat Units, and Compromises Military Readiness — What Corporations Can Learn from Gender Bias in the Armed Services

 This is not just another memoir chronicling one person’s experiences, it is a collective story of many voices.
-In the process of recounting numerous painful humiliations and traumatic events, Life at Camp highlights a broken process that to this day fails to hold violators accountable for sex-based discrimination and violent, gender-based attacks and diminish the prevalence.
+In the process of recounting numerous painful humiliations and traumatic events, Life at Camp highlights a broken process that to this day fails to hold violators accountable for sex-based discrimination and violent, gender-based attacks.

 Life at Camp chronicles the often harrowing and all-too-common stories of women in the military and offers recommendations for change at the national, state, commander, and individual levels.